About the Course

 Eligible applicants will have:

-• Extensive experience working with autistic people in a professional capacity (e.g., in clinical, educational or organisational settings).
-Having personal lived experience of autism or having friends or family members who are autistic is not suitable experience alone, unless you also have extensive experience of working with autistic people professionally.
+- Extensive experience (more than two years) working with autistic adults (17 years of age or older) in a clinical/therapeutic setting and in a caring/therapeutic capacity (e.g., in the NHS or in private practice).
+For Educational Psychologists, you must have had extensive experience (more than two years) assessing adults (17 years or older) for specific learning difficulties and neurodivergent conditions, including autism.
+Having personal lived experience of autism or having friends or family members who are autistic is not suitable experience alone, unless you also have extensive experience of working with autistic adults as specified above.

-• A suitable placement in an NHS or private organisation providing autism assessments in a multi-disciplinary team (your placement must be agreed before you can start on the programme)
+- A suitable placement in an NHS or private organisation providing adult (17 years of age or older) autism assessments in a multi-disciplinary team (your placement must be agreed before you can start on the programme).

 How You Study